ORNL/cpp-proposals-pub/D1673/blas_interface.md

   outer product of `x` and `y`.

-*[Note:* Users can get `xGERC` behavior by giving the second argument as a `conjugate_view`.
+*[Note:* Users can get `xGERC` behavior by giving the second argument as the result of `conjugated`.
 Alternately, they can use the shortcut `matrix_rank_1_update_c` below. --*end note]*

 ###### Nonsymmetric conjugated rank-1 update [linalg.algs.blas2.rank1.gerc]